There are many guides on how to be a leader.

 Freedom and democracy, of course.

 The unspoken message was that “if you are a true American and part of this great ingroup, then you also must support the good war against that tyrant”.
+And that also leveraged the willingness of people to be good, while also stroking Americans’ ego as the leaders of the free world.

 4.2.
 Whenever You Can: Choose Strong Identities